a1baradi/StegX/Readme.md

-Here is the README.md content for you to paste directly into your GitHub repository:

 # StegX - Steganography Tool

 **StegX** is a powerful steganography tool for hiding and revealing secret messages inside images.
 It supports various functionalities like: